flathub/org.inkscape.Inkscape/README.md

 The corresponding manifest fragment is `python3-requirements.json`.
 It is generated using `flatpak-builder-tools`.
 ```
-./pip/flatpak-pip-generator -r PATH_TO/org.inkscape.Inkscape/requirements.txt
+./pip/flatpak-pip-generator -r PATH_TO/org.inkscape.Inkscape/requirements.txt --runtime org.gnome.Sdk//44 --ignore-installed lxml
 ```

-### `lxml` module

-Unfortunately `lxml` is not in the Platform but is in the Sdk.
-So it needs to be force installed.
+This will also take care of the `lxml` that needs to be force installed

 ## Permissions rationale